 Former Trump administration officials, from Bannon to Comey

-Sebastian Gorka, President Donald Trump's deputy assistant, left his position Friday, the White House confirmed, adding that Gorka did not resign but confirmed he "no longer works" at the White House.
-The former Breitbart editor is the latest high-level staffer to leave the administration.
+Sebastian Gorka, the deputy assistant to President Donald Trump, parted ways with the White House Friday evening.

+Gorka joins a growing group of people who have left the young Trump administration in just its first eight months – a group that includes former press secretary Sean Spicer, F.B.I. director James Comey and chief strategist Steve Bannon.

-Here’s a running list of those who have left the Trump administration.
+Read on for a running list of who has left the White House since Trump took office.

 Sally Yates